Airtel Payments Bank increases day-end balance limit to Rs 2 lakh

-New Delhi, April 18 (IANS) In line with the Reserve Bank of India's (RBI) guidelines, Airtel Payments Bank on Sunday announced that it has become the first payments bank in the country to enable Rs 2 lakh day-end balance account limit.
+New Delhi: In line with the Reserve Bank of India's (RBI) guidelines, Airtel Payments Bank on Sunday announced that it has become the first payments bank in the country to enable Rs 2 lakh day-end balance account limit.

 The bank has increased the day-end balance limit to Rs 2 lakh from Rs 1 lakh.